 You can invite other people to help you trim your tree, of course, but don’t let your cat in the room while you do.

 All those dangling objects and strings look just like cat toys, so your cat will assume you’re inviting him to play with you.
-Your cat is less likely to see the tree as a toy if you decorate it in a separate room.
+Your cat is less likely to see the tree as a toy if they never see it waving and spinning around as you’re working.

 Offer Alternative Toys